Tibbot na Long Bourke, 1st Viscount Mayo: MacWilliam lordships

 These branches held their lands against Gaelic and Norman opponents in the following centuries and were typical of the Hiberno-Norman families who intermarried locally and had adopted Gaelic culture by the 1400s (see Gaelic Resurgence).

 Early life

-His mother was the pirate queen Grace O'Malley (1530–1603) and his father was Richard "the Iron" Bourke, 18th Mac William Íochtar (d.1583), who was her second husband, and a senior member of the Lower MacWilliam Burke clan.
+His mother was the pirate queen Gráinne O'Malley (1530–1603) and his father was Richard "the Iron" Bourke, 18th Mac William Íochtar (d.1583), who was her second husband, and a senior member of the Lower MacWilliam Burke clan.
 Both parents owned lands along the west coast of County Mayo.
 Tibbot was born at sea, supposedly just before his mother's fleet engaged in a sea battle with Barbary pirates.

 Tibbot married Maeve, daughter of Donal/Domnhnall O'Conor Sligo, in 1585, and they had eight children.